Mabelynn99/global-agribusiness-expansion/README.md

 - **Relationship between Production and Area Harvested**: Scatter plot analyzing the relationship between production volume and area harvested.
 - **Relationship between Production and Yield**: Scatter plot exploring the correlation between production volume and crop yield.
 - **Demand Trends of Top Agricultural Items**: Scatter plot showing the demand trends of the top agricultural items from 2016 to 2022.

+### Specific Area Analysis

+- Allows users to select specific areas to analyze the yield vs production of top agricultural items.
+- Provides detailed explanations for selected areas.

+## Conclusion

+The analysis reveals diverse opportunities and challenges for agribusiness expansion in Asia.
+Countries like Bahrain, Cambodia, and Qatar show high growth potential in crop production and yield.
+Efficient resource management and modern agricultural practices are crucial for sustainable growth.
+By aligning expansion strategies with these insights, agribusiness companies can capitalize on emerging opportunities and mitigate risks in the dynamic Asian agricultural market.